-Tax-relevant facts in the field of cryptocurrencies include more than just buying and selling Bitcoin, ether and Co.
+Tax-relevant facts in the field of cryptocurrencies include more than just buying and selling Bitcoin, Ether and Co.
 In addition to mining, participating in ICOs and receiving airdrops, users can also operate so-called masternodes.

-A so-called node indicates a node point of a decentralized blockchain network.
+A node indicates a node point of a decentralized blockchain network.
 In simple terms, a masternode is a special node of such a network.

 Nodes are usually used to confirm transactions on the network.
 They can also perform special functions, such as enabling anonymous and immediate transactions.
 Depending on the design of the cryptocurrency, masternodes thus replace the classic miners, which provide hardware performance used to calculate new blocks on the blockchain.

-Various cryptocurrencies feature different requirements for the use of masternodes.
+Various cryptocurrencies feature different requirements for the use of crypto masternodes.
 Sometimes you have to provide powerful and reliable hardware, sometimes it is sufficient to possess enough units of the respective cryptocurrency.
 For example, with the cryptocurrency Dash, you have to provide 1,000 Dash, hold a permanent IP address and be online 24 hours a day.

 Some cryptocurrencies have integrated a voting system.
 To be able to set a masternode, one must first be selected by the network.
 For their work, masternode operators receive parts of the block reward, i.e. the cryptocurrency that is newly generated when a block is found.